26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We have neighbors who are billionaires, but you would never know it

 “The really wealthy are usually not the ones who wear the most expensive clothes, have the latest handbags, or drive flashy cars.
 In Martha’s Vineyard, you see a lot of people who live in houses that sell for $10 million driving ten-year-old Toyotas.”—A successful Boston plastic surgeon.
-These are the 15 small towns with the most millionaires.

 Our huge homes might have specific rooms dedicated to entertaining